django-pymemcache/django-pymemcache/README.rst

 django-pymemcache
 =================

-django-pymemcache is a Djagno cache backend that uses Pinterest's pymemcache_ library as the backend.
+django-pymemcache is a Django cache backend that uses Pinterest's pymemcache_ library as the backend.

 Installation
 ------------